Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/README.md

 1) Check that you have selected correct kernel in jupyter notebook.
 The kernel is displayed in the top right of the notebook page.
 It can be changed using the `Kernel | Change Kernel` menu option.
 For Azure Notebooks, it should be `Python 3.6`.
 For local conda environments, it should be the conda envioronment name that you specified in automl_setup.
 The default is azure_automl.
 Note that the kernel is saved as part of the notebook.
 So, if you switch to a new conda environment, you will have to select the new kernel in the notebook.
 2) Check that the notebook is for the SDK version that you are using.
 You can check the SDK version by executing `azureml.core.VERSION` in a jupyter notebook cell.
 You can download previous version of the sample notebooks from GitHub by clicking the `Branch` button, selecting the `Tags` tab and then selecting the version.

+## Numpy import fails on Windows
+Some Windows environments see an error loading numpy with the latest Python version 3.6.8.
+If you see this issue, try with Python version 3.6.7.

 ## Remote run: DsvmCompute.create fails
 There are several reasons why the DsvmCompute.create can fail.
 The reason is usually in the error message but you have to look at the end of the error message for the detailed reason.
 Some common reasons are:
 1) `Compute name is invalid, it should start with a letter, be between 2 and 16 character, and only include letters (a-zA-Z), numbers (0-9) and \'-\'.`  Note that underscore is not allowed in the name.